Want to land a job interview and secure an offer? Use this guide to help you navigate the process.

 For the day of your interview, pick out a quiet spot to hold the interview.
 This could be a room in your home, a phone booth at a co-working space, or a reserved room at your local library.
 This is key: One of the top things to avoid during a phone interview is a loud room or distracting background noises.
 Remember to mute your phone's notifications so you're not getting text message alerts during the call, and if you have your computer open, turn off the volume.

 During your call, avoid long, meandering answers, and instead, keep them concise and focused.
-Use these simple tips to boost your likability in a phone interview since it can be more difficult to show off your personality:
+Use these simple job interview tips to boost your likability:

 Smile!
 While it may sound strange because the interviewer can't see you through the phone, smiling can change the tone of your voice and make it more pleasant.